 2025 Forecast for Physicians Webinar

-Financial Headwinds, Continued Burnout, and How Concierge Medicine May Be the Cure for What Ails You – Part One
+Financial Headwinds, Continued Burnout, and How Concierge Medicine May Be the Cure for What Ails You – Updated

 In healthcare change is inevitable, but for independent physicians already facing headwinds that threaten to topple private medical practices in 2025, the prospect of a new administration is sparking even more concern.
 To help decipher the implications of an evolving healthcare landscape, Medical Economics hosted an exclusive webinar with industry thought leaders Specialdocs CEO Terry Bauer and Coker Chairman Max Reiboldt, tapping into their collective century of experience guiding physicians on career strategies.